jmbhughes/csci5229hw/README.md

 # CSCI 5229 homework

+This is the graduate level introduction to computer graphics course at the University of Colorado Boulder.
+A few small assignments were completed to familiarize students with OpenGL.

 + [hw0](hw0) was a "get to know me" exercise
 + [hw1](hw1) includes exploration of the gears animation
 + [hw2](hw2) is a Lorenz attractor